EtteGit/EnragedRabbitProject/Documentation/Build_Guide/Build_guide.md

 	![Runout](./Images/image16.png "image_tooltip")

-4. Servo test to ensure the servo moves and is in the proper location.
+4. Test the servo to ensure it moves and is in the proper location.
 Refer to carrot feeder assembly section 13-a[ here](https://github.com/EtteGit/EnragedRabbitProject/blob/main/Carrot_Feeder/CarrotFeederAssemblyAndSetup.pdf) for location.

 - Use SERVO_UP
 - Use SERVO_DOWN

-5. If the servo arm does not move to the correct angle.
-You can use SERVO_TEST VALUE=XXX.
-Once you have the correct angle for your servo.
-Modify the angles for each in your ercf_macros.cfg and save and restart.
+5. If the servo arm does not move to the correct angle, use SERVO_TEST VALUE=XXX.
+Once you have the correct angle for your servo, modify the angles for each in your ercf_macros.cfg, then save and restart.

 6. Use STEPPER_BUZZ STEPPER="manual_stepper gear_stepper" to test that the gears turn.